Jocelyn Keller, fourth season

 A native of Cincinnati, Ohio, Keller played for a nationally-ranked club team (Classics Hammer F.C.) and high school team (St. Ursula Academy).
 As a player at DePauw, she made two appearances in the NCAA Tournament, including a trip to the Final Four her senior year as she earned team MVP and all-conference recognition.

-Keller is currently pursuing a master’s degree in Educational Psychology at the University of Minnesota.
+Keller earned her master’s degree in Educational Psychology at the University of Minnesota.

 Assistant Coach Jessica Mueller

 Mueller holds a bachelor’s degree in English from Kalamazoo (Mich.)
-College where she was an all-conference player and captained her college soccer team.
+College where she was an all-conference player and team captain.
 She also holds an MAIS with two concentrations in Sports Psychology/Sociology and Transformative Language Arts from Goddard College.
 She has worked for two Fortune 500 companies and is an ISO certified effective communications and human relations instructor.
 She has also worked as a consultant with the Mental Edge, a Minnesota-based company that focuses on the mental/emotional aspects of youth player development in sport.
 She teaches the “Sports Psychology and Performance Mentality” course through the Carleton PEAR department.